 - Marketing bill series

 - Industry group series

-- Primary factor component series
+- Primary factor series

-- Underlying detailed value added data
+- Underlying detailed value-added data

 - Data sources and estimation methodology

 The marketing bill series is based on sales proceeds.
 Proceeds from each food dollar expenditure are divided into two subcomponents of market value:

 - The farm share measures proceeds of farm commodity sales tied to a food dollar expenditure and sold to nonfarm establishments.
 The farm share does not include sales of farm commodities that are incorporated into other commodities and resold to a domestic farm industry to avoid double counting.